Manykeystrikes/Project-work/Final_Project/Defensive _Report/DefensiveTemplate.md

 Excessive HTTP Erros

-Excessive HTTP Erros is implemented as follows:
+Excessive HTTP Erros
+Alert 1 is implemented as follows:
   - **Metric**: Packetbeat
   - **Threshold**: 400
   - **Vulnerability Mitigated**:Degsin vulnerablities reduced by patches or by hiding the ports that are susceptiable